Nader Ebrahimi

-Nader Ebrahimi (April 3, 1936 – June 5, 2008; نادر ابراهیمی) was an Iranian writer, screenwriter, photographer, director, actor, songwriter, and a renowned contemporary novelist.
+Nader Ebrahimi (April 3, 1936 – June 5, 2008; نادر ابراهیمی) was an Iranian writer, screenwriter, photographer, director, actor, songwriter and novelist.

 Son to Ata-ol-molk Ebrahimi, who was a descendant of a famous family from Kerman, Nader earned his diploma in Persian literature, and then received his BA in English literature.
 He was also affiliated with political activities, which resulted in periods of imprisonment.
 He worked in various jobs, including teaching and banking.
 He directed some TV series and documentaries, such as The Sound of the Desert but he's best known as a novelist, for Three Looks at the man coming from, Forty Letters to my wife, A Man in everlasting banishment, and Fire without smoke.
 He also directed Hami and Kami on Long Journeys to Their Homeland, a television series that aired on Iranian state television prior to the Islamic Revolution's victory in 1979.

 Life

 Nader Ebrahimi was born in 1936 in Tehran.
 After finishing his high school in Tehran, he enrolled in law school, but withdrew after two years, to achieve his BA in English language and literature.

 Ebrahimi was married to Farzaneh Mansouri who was introduced to him through her relatives, and after a brief acquaintance, the two agreed to marry.
 My acquaintance with Nader happened at a family function, Farzaneh Mansouri stated in one of her interviews about her meeting with him.

 At the age of thirteen, he became a member of a political organization and served time in prison.
 Ibn Mashghala's and Abu al-two Mashhaghal's books contain a detailed account of his life and deeds, written in his own language.
 He goes into greater detail regarding his actions in these two books.
 Ebrahimi tried various jobs.
 During his lifetime he has been a repairman in the desert, a printery worker, a bank accountant, a magazine layout designer, a translator and editor, a documentary and movie maker, a bookseller, a calligrapher, a painter, a university lecturer, and a writer.

 In addition to politics, Nader Ebrahimi was a sports figure.
 He formed Abarmard, one of the earliest climbing groups.
 It influenced the development of mountaineering and mountaineering ethics as well.

 In 1984 he was initiated as Freemason in the Italian Federation of the International Masonic Order for Men and Women Le Droit Humain, in the "Ugo Bassi" Lodge n.1143 in the city of Bologna.